sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 will report that when `x = 0`, this formula is false.

 ## Symbolic Interpretation
-A symbolic interpreter is simply an interpreter that executes with symbolic values.
+A symbolic interpreter is simply an interpreter that executes over symbolic values rather than real values.
 A standard interpreter takes a program, such as `x + 2 + 3`, and a variable assignment, `x = 1` and does something like: `x + 2 + 3 => 1 + 2 + 3 => 6`.
 A symbolic interpreter works on the same types of programs,
 but takes symbols as arguments instead of value assignments.
 For the same program, `x + 2 + 3`, symbolic